We are one of the largest biology departments in the UK.

-We offer 10 innovative Masters programmes, including distance learning and collaborative programmes with other research organisations which extend the breadth of topics our students can study.
+We offer 8 innovative Master's programmes, including collaborative programmes with other research organisations which extend the breadth of topics our students can study.

 Taught courses are supported by our Biology Teaching Organisation with provides academic and pastoral support.
 Every student has a designated Personal Academic Tutor.

 Our students are taught by some of the world’s leading scientists.
 We are one of the top biology departments in the UK for the quality and impact of our research.
 More than half of our research activity was rated as ‘world-leading’ in quality and scope in the 2014 UK national research assessment, placing us third overall and second in the UK amongst university teaching departments.